-- > expected stock to be returned to the John Hunter Hospital laboratory - > actual stock at the satellite laboratories, and - > product required to be ordered for each laboratory.
+expected stock to be returned to the

+John Hunter Hospital laboratory

+- actual stock at the satellite laboratories, and - product required to be ordered for each laboratory.

-The HAPS senior scientists place orders for the satellite hospital laboratories according to the requirements identified in eBlood.
+The NSW Health Pathology - North (Hunter) senior scientists place orders for the satellite hospital laboratories according to the requirements identified in eBlood.
 However, in addition to the reviewing the report above, the orders for John Hunter Hospital laboratory are generated only after reviewing the following additional information:

 - type and amount of planned surgery

-- > existing stock levels, and
+- existing stock levels, and

-- > anticipated return of older stock from satellite hospitals.
+- anticipated return of older stock from satellite hospitals.

-IVIg is only ordered weekly and is not released for a patient until an authorisation is sighted by one of the HAPS senior scientists.
+Immunoglobulin is only ordered weekly and is not released for a patient until an authorisation is sighted by one of the NSW Health Pathology - North (Hunter) senior scientists.

-2. Delivery management
+2. Delivery management:

-The HAPS laboratory receives eleven routine deliveries per week for the stock required by the John Hunter Hospital and their satellite laboratories.
+The NSW Health Pathology - North (Hunter) laboratory receives eleven routine deliveries per week for the stock required by the John Hunter Hospital and their satellite laboratories.
 The delivery schedule is as follows:

-- > Monday to Friday two deliveries per day, one large delivery in the morning and one smaller delivery during the night - > Saturday one delivery per day, a small delivery in the afternoon.
+- Monday to Friday two deliveries per day, one large delivery in the morning and one smaller delivery during the night - Saturday one delivery per day, a small delivery in the afternoon.

-Around 50-80 packs of red blood cells are delivered each day to the John Hunter Hospital laboratory for receipt and group check by the HAPS scientists before redistribution onto the satellite laboratories.
-Deliveries bound for satellite hospitals are repackaged by laboratory staff and sent via a HAPS courier.
+Around 50-80 packs of red blood cells are delivered each day to the John Hunter Hospital laboratory for receipt and group check by the NSW Health Pathology - North (Hunter) scientists before redistribution onto the satellite laboratories.
+Deliveries bound for satellite hospitals are repackaged by laboratory staff and sent via a NSW Health Pathology - North (Hunter) courier.

-Urgent or life-threatening deliveries outside these scheduled times can be delivered to HAPS in three to four hours from Sydney by taxi.
-The cost of such deliveries is around \$500 and funded by the Blood Service.
-Due to the careful and efficient management of inventory by the HAPS team, this method of delivery is rarely utilised.
+Urgent or life-threatening deliveries outside these scheduled times can be delivered to NSW Health Pathology - North (Hunter) in three to four hours from Sydney by taxi.
+The cost of such deliveries is around \$500 and funded by Lifeblood.
+Due to the careful and efficient management of inventory by the

+NSW Health Pathology - North (Hunter) team, this method of delivery is rarely utilised.

-3. Inventory management
+3. Inventory management:

 The electronic system eBlood allows laboratory staff to review actual inventory data over several years and develop reliable statistics and assumptions from that data.
 As a result, optimal stock numbers are reviewed regularly against historical usage and changes to that usage over time resulting in an adjustment to that inventory where required.
-Stock is actively managed by the Senior Scientist for all laboratories under their auspice.
+Stock is actively managed by the Senior Scientist for all laboratories under their management.